mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 that endpoint keeps secret.
 An endpoint wishing to end the association then reveals the stop token, which can be verified both by the far endpoint and devices on path which have cached the stop hash to be authentic.

-## Timeout Exposure

-Since one of the goals of these mechanisms is to reduce the amount of non- productive keepalive traffic required for UDP-encapsulated transport protocols, they may be deployed together with a path-to-receiver signal with feedback as defined in {{draft-trammell-plus-abstract-mech}} asking for timeouts for a given flow.

 # Deployment Considerations